While occasionally operating on style over substance, Bullet Train is an action-packed romp worth the cinema ticket price.

 Bullet Train, Brad Pitt’s newest action movie, has received somewhat mixed critical reviews in the short time that it’s been available.
 The film, which features Pitt as a bumbling peace-wishing assassin aboard a bullet train with multiple other assassins, is currently sitting at 58% on Rotten Tomatoes.

 But to me, this middling percentage feels odd.
-While the movie – which is directed by David Leitch, of Atomic Blonde, Deadpool 2, and John Wick fame – is by no means a masterpiece of cinema, it goes big in everything it attempts to be, and is by no means middle-of-the-road lackluster fare.
+While the movie – which is directed by David Leitch, of Atomic Blonde, Deadpool 2, and John Wick fame – is by no means a masterpiece of cinema, it goes big in everything it attempts to be, and is far from a middle-of-the-road lackluster fare.

 And in a world of remakes and franchises, it’s always worth checking out something original at the cinema, so here’s a – somewhat unpopular – review, which is that the film is definitely worth going out to see.